SahillSharma95/MBusAnalytics-Projects/README.md

-This repository contains all of the code I wrote during my Master of Business Analytics at Macquarie University.
-I achieved a final GPA of 6/7.
+This repository contains all of the projects completed using various programming languages and software, during my Master of Business Analytics at Macquarie University.
+I achieved a final GPA of 6.00/7.